Coming up next, our final news roundup and information overload hour.

 He deserves his full retirement with full medical benefits, and he ought not be getting dressed down because he has a religious point of view.

-I thought we had re I thought one of the reasons that he fought for his country was for freedom.
+I thought one of the reasons that he fought for his country was for freedom, and that includes religious freedom.

-So I we're gonna put you on hold and see if we can't get a hold of this commander and see if he would come on the program and answer this insanity, because this is insanity.
+So we're going to put you on hold and see if we can't get a hold of this commander and see if he would come on the program and answer this insanity because this is insanity.

 I'm so sorry that your family's going through that.